Lebanon:Operations of the Islamic Resistance on Sunday, Febr...

 Allah Almighty is Truthful

-- and in response to the “Israeli” attacks that targeted villages and civilian homes, most recently in the villages of Blida and Meiss al-Jabal, the Islamic Resistance fighters targeted at 3:30 p.m. two buildings in the “Al-Manara” settlement with the appropriate weapons, scoring direct hits.

-- targeted at 3:50 p.m. a gathering of “Israeli” troops in the south of the “Al-Abbad” Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:00 p.m. a gathering of “Israeli” troops in the “Tayhat Triangle” area with rocket artillery, scoring direct hits.

 Comments